 - Part D: Prescription drug coverage offered through private Medicare-approved insurance companies.

-The monthly premium associated with Part B is set according to income level, although most people will pay the standard monthly premium amount of $104.90 and have a $147 yearly deductible.
+The monthly premium associated with Part B is set according to income level, although most people will pay a standard monthly premium amount and a small yearly deductible.
 Individuals who have an annual income greater than $85,000 and couples who have a joint annual income greater than $170,000 will have an extra charge added to their premium due to their high income level.
 Parts C and D are provided via private insurance companies so the monthly premiums of these policies depend on the extent of their coverage and can vary between companies.